 - They need to breathe.

+Step 2.
 Proofing the Sponge

 Proofing just means you're giving yeast a chance to warm up and get ready to make your bread happen.
-A sponge is simply the fermented warm batter you're going to make.
+A sponge is simply the warm fermented batter you're going to make.

 Take the starter out and place it in a glass bowl.
-Plastic is all right too - but don't use metal.
+Plastic is all right too, but don't use metal.
 Sourdough yeasts don't like it for some reason.
 While you're proofing the sponge, make sure you scrub the jar out well before you stash a starter back in it.
-Skip this step and you'll find you've caught other nasty little beasties that will make your starter do bad, bad things.
+Skip this step, and you'll find you've caught other nasty little beasties that will make your starter do bad, bad things.
 So keep it clean.

 Add a cup of flour and a cup of warm water to the bowl with the starter.
 Stir it well, stick it in a warm place and leave it alone.
 Again, I use my oven with just the light on.
-This is the 'proofing' stage—the yeast is getting ready to get to work.
+This is the "proofing" stage—the yeast is getting ready to get to work.

-So - proofing basics!
+So, proofing basics!

 - Scrub the 'home' jar while you proof.